spesavento/Algorithms/algo_design_chapter1.md

 <br>
 Let us argue that the assignment is stable by looking at the two forms of instability. <br>
 1) Instability 1 involves a case where s is assigned to h, but h prefers s' and s' is assigned to no hospital.
 This cannot happen, as if h prefers s', then h must have accepted s' first before s.
 In that case, s' would have accepted a position for some hospital and it would not be free (either hopsital h or it might have accepted another hospital that ranked higher for it) - a contradiction.
 2) Instability 2 involves when s is assigned to h and s' is assigned to h'. h prefers s' to s and s' prefers h to h'.
 This cannot happen because if h prefers s' to s, it must have extended an offer to it before s.
-That means at some point s' turned down h for a hospital that was higher ranking on the its preference list.
+That means at some point s' turned down h for a hospital that was higher ranking on its preference list.
 Therefore s' cannot prefer h to its current match. - this is a contradiction.

 ### 5)
 >The Stable Matching Problem, as discussed in the text, assumes that all men and women have a fully ordered list of preferences.
 In this problem we will consider a version of the problem in which men and women can be indifferent between certain options.
 As before we have a set M of n men and a set W of n women.
 Assume each man and each woman ranks the members of the opposite gender, but now we allow ties in the ranking.
 For example (with n = 4), a woman could say that m1 is ranked in first place; second place is a tie between m2 and m3 (she has no preference between them); and m4 is in last place.
 We will say that w prefers m to m' if m is ranked higher than m' on her preference list (they are not tied). <p>